Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Introduction

-To explore this topic further, we introduce \dataset, a novel benchmark for evaluating LLMs' \task abilities, featuring an answer schema that incorporates inherent uncertainty (Figure~\ref{fig:teaser}).
-It contains 1k dialogues (English 580, Korean 567), derived from U.S. and Korean movie scripts, ensuring conversations are realistic and culturally grounded.
-We adopt soft labeling, where each relationship type is annotated with likelihood-based categories: \textsc{Highly~Likely, Less~Likely, Unlikely}.
-By distinguishing relationship labels by likelihood, our dataset supports fine-grained evaluation that differentiates nonsensical responses from plausible but contextually less prominent ones.
+To address this shortcoming of previous studies, we introduce \dataset, a novel benchmark for evaluating LLMs' \task abilities, featuring an answer schema that incorporates inherent uncertainty (Figure~\ref{fig:teaser}).
+It contains 1.1k dialogues (580 English and 567 Korean), derived from U.S. and Korean movie scripts which are closer to realistic and culturally grounded conversations.
+We adopt soft labeling, where each relationship type is annotated with likelihood-based categories: \textsc{Highly~Likely}, \textsc{Less~Likely}, and \textsc{Unlikely}.
+By distinguishing relationship labels by likelihood, our dataset supports fine-grained evaluation that differentiates nonsensical responses from plausible but less prominent ones.

-We evaluate 9 models and find that current LLMs perform poorly on \task regardless of the language.
-The models frequently select \textsc{Unlikely} relationships, indicating inappropriate inferences about the social situations.
-Even the best-performing model (GPT-4o) still produces \textsc{Unlikely} responses in 10\% of cases, settles on \textsc{Less~Likely} responses in 11\%, and predicts \textsc{Highly~Likely} relationships in 79\% of cases.
-Lower-performing models, such as Llama-3.1-8B-Instruct, achieve \textsc{Highly~Likely} predictions in only 45\% of cases.
-Surprisingly, chain-of-thought (CoT) prompting and thinking models, effective for logical reasoning, provide minimal benefits for social reasoning and occasionally amplify social biases.
+We evaluate nine widely-used models and find that current LLMs achieve moderate accuracy but still make frequent socially implausible inferences in both languages.
+Even the best-performing model (GPT-4o) still responds with relationships that humans annotated as \textsc{Unlikely} in 10.9\% of cases and produces \textsc{Less~Likely} responses in 10.0\%.
+Lower-performing models, such as Llama-3.1-8B-Instruct, make \textsc{Highly~Likely} predictions in only 41.3\% of the English dataset.
+Surprisingly, chain-of-thought (CoT) prompting and thinking models, which are effective for logical reasoning, provide minimal benefits for social reasoning and occasionally amplify social biases.

-We qualitatively analyze where LLMs fail, focusing on cases where models respond with \textsc{Unlikely} relationships, and identify four failure modes across English and Korean, often rooted in cultural context.
-We further investigate whether the socio-demographic backgrounds (e.g., age, gender, relationship), formality, hierarchy and intimacy between human conversational partners enhance \task and find that these factors reduce \textsc{Unlikely} outputs and mitigate nonsensical behavior for LLMs in general.
+In addition to quantitative analyses, we qualitatively analyze LLM failures by examining instances where models assign \textsc{Unlikely} relationship labels and identify four key failure modes in both English and Korean.
+Furthermore, we investigate whether providing information about the socio-demographic backgrounds (e.g., age, gender, relationship), formality, hierarchy and intimacy between human conversational partners enhances \task and find that these factors reduce \textsc{Unlikely} outputs and mitigate nonsensical responses.